 IMPORTANT INFORMATION REGARDING THE DOWNDERRY BRANCH SURGERY

-The Downderry Surgery will be closed on a Thursday afternoon for six weeks starting on Thursday 14th October due to staff shortages/training.
-Closure dates include:
+The Downderry Surgery will be closed on a Thursday afternoon for six weeks starting on Thursday 14th October due to staff shortages/training and for a week in November.

 We are sorry for any inconvenience this may cause.

 Appointments are now being made for both the over 65 and eligible under 65 flu vaccination age groups.
 Please contact the surgery if you have not already booked your appointment.

 We are now offering eligible patients an appointment to have their COVID booster at Saltash Football Club.
 Quay Lane Surgery have been allocated the following dates - 5th November, 3rd and 4th December 2021.
 The surgery team are contacting patients in date order based on when they received their 2nd vaccination.
 If you have not already been offered an appointment and your booster is due (must be a minimum of 6 months since your 2nd vaccination) then please contact the surgery after 10am Monday to Friday to book your appointment.